rajgg0218/Address-Book-FastAPI/README.md

-# Address-Book-FastAPI
+# Address Book FastAPI

 This project is a minimal Address Book API built with FastAPI and SQLite.
 The API allows users to create, update, delete, and retrieve addresses.
 Users can also search for addresses within a specified distance from given coordinates.

 The application does not include a GUI.
 Instead, it uses FastAPI's built-in Swagger documentation to test and interact with the API.

 ---